anthowen/non-fungible-apes/frontend/README.md

 The storybook preview is deployed on GitHub pages: https://anthowen.github.io/non-fungible-apes/.
 (CI integrated)

-The app is running on Binance Smart Chain testnet, so make sure you have TBNB in your metamask wallet.
-Get it [here](https://testnet.binance.org/faucet-smart) if you don't have.
+The app is running on Binance Smart Chain testnet, so make sure you have TBNB in your MetaMask wallet.
+Get it [here](https://testnet.binance.org/faucet-smart).
+If you don't have BSC testnet added to your MetaMask, use https://chainlist.org/.
+(Search for BSC testnet, and then add to your MetaMask)

 ### Pages